 To date, the majority of adults with ADHD have not been diagnosed.
 As such, the first step in treating ADHD is diagnosis.
 When a patient talks to a qualified physician, they’ll ask questions and give a diagnosis relating to symptoms.

 Once diagnosed, the physician will proscribe a treatment regimen.
 Both psychotherapy and medication have proven results in treating ADHD, and it’s common that both have a place in managing the disorder.

 At the core, ADHD is a neurological problem that needs a suitable, pharmaceutical treatment.
 Many stimulant medications can rectify the deficiency in neurotransmitters.
 With proper, individualized dosage, individuals should overcome many of the core symptoms of ADHD.
 From there, supplemental programs such as psychotherapy can help undo the damage that attention-deficit/hyperactive disorder often causes.

 Studies show that psychotherapy usually cannot treat ADHD on its own, but that it plays an important role nonetheless.
 Unmedicated attention-deficit/hyperactive disorder can wreak havoc on an adult’s self-image and produce comorbidities such as anxiety.

 Even when medication treats the core neurotransmitter deficiency, it’s unlikely to cure habitual cycles of negative self-talk.
-Additionally, issues that are endemic among those with ADHD such as addiction need their own treatment.
+Additionally, issues that are endemic among those with ADHD need their own treatment.
 In short, compassionate, understanding professional help can treat these problems and pave the way toward a successful, fulfilling life.

 Choose Alter Behavioral Health